-- 1. Complete an online Hartnell College Scholarships Application. - 2.
-Answer the 3 personal statement questions which includes the applicant's personal and academic goals, as well as financial need and special circumstances." - 3.
-Submit a letter of recommendation from an individual who is familiar with the applicant's academic progress and goals, such as a teacher, counselor, or advisor.
+- Complete an online Hartnell College Scholarships Application. - Write a one-page personal statement that includes the applicant's personal and academic goals, as well as financial need and special circumstances. - Submit a letter of recommendation from an individual who is familiar with the applicant's academic progress and goals, such as a teacher, counselor, or advisor.